-The service is a partnership between Southern Domestic Abuse Service (SDAS) and Portsmouth City Council and has received funding from the National Lottery and the Home Office.
+The service is a partnership between Stop Domestic Abuse, formerly (SDAS), and Portsmouth City Council and has received funding from the National Lottery and the Home Office.

 Any agency can refer and we encourage self-referrals.
 Referral criteria are that clients acknowledge abusive/ unhealthy behaviours and want to change.

 The service consists of two referral pathways, all clients will receive a full up2u assessment and then, as the service is currently being evaluated by a Random controlled trial (RCT), they will be allocated to either the programme or community support.

 The programme recognises that people use domestically abusive behaviours for different reasons, including:

 - learned behaviour

 Therefore, we tailor the programme to the individual’s needs and circumstances.